-Many states increased support for higher education in the past two years, making up for many cuts during the peak of the COVID-19 pandemic and the 2008 recession.
-Looking ahead to 2025, concerns about an unsteady economy and political unrest may affect funding levels.
+Many states increased support for higher education from 2022-2024, making up for many cuts during the peak of the COVID-19 pandemic and the 2008 recession.
+Looking ahead to 2026, concerns about an unsteady economy and political unrest may affect funding levels.

 Your personalized emails and letters to representatives can make a big impact.
 Below, find sample emails that you can copy and paste to send to your governor or state legislators.
-If possible, boost your impact by taking a few minutes to make it more personal with these quick tips and suggestions.
+If possible, boost your impact by taking a few minutes to make it more personal with these quick tips.

 Find your representatives’ contact information, voting records, and more here.
 As a reminder, public employees should not use their work emails or phone numbers to take political action.
 Even from private accounts, you may need to make clear that you are speaking as a private citizen and not on behalf of your employer.